 The FSAC may:

-- Dismiss the appeal, with reasons, and confirm the original decision against which the appeal was made
+- Dismiss the appeal, with reasons, and confirm the original decision against which the appeal was made.

-- Refer the matter back to the Chair of the Board of Examiners, with or without a recommendation*
+- Refer the matter back to the Chair of the Board of Examiners, with or without a recommendation*.

 *Where matters are referred back to the Chair of the Board of Examiners for consideration, a full meeting of the Board is not required.
 However, the Chair should normally consult with at least two members of the Board e.g. the External Examiner and the Director of Education, when reconsidering appeals.
 A record of decisions made through this process must be kept as an addendum to the minutes of the original Board of Examiners meeting.
-The student should be formally notified of the decision of the Board of Examiners and advised of their right of appeal to FSAC if they remain dissatisfied with the outcome.
+The student should be formally notified of the decision of the Board of Examiners and advised of their right of appeal to the FSAC if they remain dissatisfied with the outcome.

 In exceptional circumstances, the FSAC may refer the case to the CSAC for consideration with the student present.
 There is no appeal against a referral to the CSAC.